If you ask parents of young kids what their biggest parenting challenge is, 90% of them will respond with something related to their child’s behavior.

 I wish I could go back and punch myself in the throat – ha!

 On a recent trip, we were out at a nice restaurant celebrating someone’s birthday with the family when a toddler at the next table was totally melting down.
 The parents were having an absolute fit— I could see the frustration in their eyes.
 I felt for them… I did.
-But I also thought, “WHYYYYY are you bringing a two-year-old to this fancy restaurant???”
+But I also thought, “WHYYYYY is anyone bringing 2-year-olds to this fancy restaurant???”

 I wish I could go back in time and tell my younger self these things — I would have been sooooo much more sane!